Paris778/Airplane-Delays-and-Diversions-Dataset-1990-2020/README.md

 During this project, all data entries from January 1st 1990 until December 31st 2020 were obtained.
 This resulted in a merged dataset with over 150 million data entries each consisting of 7 features resulting in a grand total of 4000 individual data points.

-BTS defines a delay as any flight which arrives or departs fifteen minutes earlier or later than the scheduled time.
+BTS defines a delay as any flight which arrives or departs fifteen minutes earlier or later than the scheduled time [See FAQs below].
 This dataset also lists the nuber of diversions.

 ## Dataset Description